Mary Charrosin is a 7x great aunt of mine.

 Unlike the will I believe to be of her brother John who also died unmarried, Mary mentions quite a few relatives including the married surnames of several sisters which has helped me research them.

 Was Mary an early feminist?
 One of at least 15 children born to David Charrosin and his wife Marthe, five are known to have been alive when Mary worte her will.
 But only her 3 sisters, not her 2 living brothers, are left bequests.
 Two nieces are also remembered, both daughters of sisters.
-Whilst it is clear that quite a few nephews and nieces pre-deceased Mary, these were not her only nieces still living – my own ancestor, another Mary Charrosin, being one.
+Whilst it is clear that quite a few nephews and nieces pre-deceased Mary, the two left bequests were not her only nieces still living.
+My own ancestor, another Mary Charrosin, was one of the other living ones.

 The bequest to her former employer tells us something about Mary’s life that we wouldn’t otherwise know, and suggests that she may have been a companion as well as servant to her employer.